Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Background

 For a periodic orbit $\gamma=(b_1, b_2, \dots, b_n)$, we denote the number of bonds in $\gamma$, the \textit{topological length} of $\gamma$, by $B_{\gamma}=n$, and the \textit{metric length} of $\gamma$ by,

 A periodic orbit also has an associated \emph{stability amplitude}, the product of the scattering amplitudes around the orbit,

 A collection of periodic orbits is a \textit{pseudo orbit}, $\bg= \{\gamma_1, \gamma_2, \dots, \gamma_M\}$.
-A \textit{primitive pseudo orbit} is a pseudo orbit that contains only distinct primitive periodic orbits.
-Keeping with the periodic orbit notation, a pseudo orbit has a topological length,
+A \textit{primitive pseudo orbit} is a pseudo orbit that contains only distinct primitive periodic orbits, so none of the primitive periodic orbits are repeated in the pseudo orbit.
+Another class of pseudo orbits that will be significant are irreducible pseudo orbits \cite{BHJ12}.
+An \emph{irreducible pseudo orbit} is a pseudo orbit where none of the bonds in the pseudo orbit are repeated.
+Consequently all irreducible pseudo orbits are primitive pseudo orbits.